Mitazono Station: Station layout

 The station consists of an elevated island platform serving two tracks, allowing trains to pass on the otherwise single line.
 Both tracks are bi-directional, with platform 2 used (mostly for Sendai-bound trains) only when trains cross here.

 History

 The station opened on 18 March 2007, coinciding with the opening of the Sendai Airport Line.
 The line was severely damaged by the 2011 Tōhoku earthquake and tsunami and service was suspended indefinitely from 11 March 2011, not reopening until 1 October, nearly 7 months later.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 1,437 passengers daily (boarding passengers only).

 Surrounding area

-The station is located in a suburban area.
+Mitazono Station is situated in a largely residential suburban district in Natori, Miyagi.
+The area includes the planned Mitazono housing estate, which comprises over 1,300 homes across different low‑density residential zones.
+There are also local commercial facilities, hotels, and welfare complexes nearby.
+Additionally, Mitazono Central Park is located close to the station, providing community green space for residents.